 Because my time and energy is limited I utilise exercises that give me the most bang for my buck!
 Just five of the benefits of squats and dead-lifts are:

-- They provide an optimal hormone response, including production of growth hormone and testosterone.
+They provide an optimal hormone response, including the production of growth hormone and testosterone.